backstage/backstage/plugins/shortcuts/README.md

 </Sidebar>;
 ```

-The plugin exports a `shortcutApiRef` but the plugin includes a default implementation of the `ShortcutApi` that uses `localStorage` to store each users shortcuts.
+The plugin exports a `shortcutApiRef` but the plugin includes a default implementation of the `ShortcutApi` that uses `localStorage` to store each user's shortcuts.

 To overwrite the default implementation add it to the App's `apis.ts`: